 Mountain Rest, SC

-Spoonauger Falls is a 50-foot waterfall reached by just a short trail from Burrells Ford Road located in the Ellicott Rock Wilderness.
-At just 0.3 miles to reach the base of the waterfall, it’s a perfect excursion for a family with small children.
+A short trail from Burrells Ford Road in the Ellicott Rock Wilderness leads to Spoonauger Falls, a 50-foot waterfall.
+At just 0.3 miles to the base of the waterfall, it’s a perfect excursion for a family with small children.

 King Creek Falls

-King Creek Falls can be accessed from the Burrells Ford campground, from the parking area on Burrells Ford Road, and also while through-hiking the Foothills Trail.
+You can reach King Creek Falls from the Burrells Ford campground, via the parking area on Burrells Ford Road, or while through-hiking the Foothills Trail.
 If you’re staying in the campground, the hike can be as short as a one-mile round-trip.
 If you’re coming in from the parking area, the hike is closer to 1.5-2 miles, depending on which trail you take.
-But since the trail climbs steadily up towards the waterfall, even that ½ mile can be hard for shorter legs when it’s a hot summer day – which is why the pool at the base of King Creek Falls is a perfect reward.
+But since the trail climbs steadily up towards the waterfall, even that ½ mile can be hard for shorter legs when it’s a hot summer day.
+That’s why the pool at the base of King Creek Falls is a perfect reward.

 Rainbow Falls – Jones Gap State Park